kammitama5/kammitama5.github.io/_posts/2017-6-18-Sunday-June-18th.md

 - A couple people from my C++ Data structures class had a beer pong thing last night.
+  I don't drink, but I *know* because they're all computer geeks, it would have probably included some great gaming.

 - I ended up watching a bunch of documentaries on the NRO, which manufactures, monitors and deploys aircraft and satellites for